-Factor Increase in Factor Results in

-Investment Earnings Rate Decrease in Cost

-Annual Rate of Salary Increase Increase in Cost

-Rates of Retirement Increase in Cost

-Rates of Termination Decrease in Cost

-Rates of Disability Increase in Cost

-Rates of Mortality Decrease in Cost

-ACTUARIAL COST METHOD: The Aggregate Actuarial Cost Method with allocation based on earnings.

-VALUATION INTEREST RATE: 7.0% (Net of Investment Expense)

-ACTUARIAL ASSET VALUES: Assets are valued at market value adjusted to defer four-fifths of all earnings above or below the valuation interest rate in the valuation year, three-fifths of all earnings above or below the valuation interest rate in the prior year, two-fifths of all earnings above or below the valuation interest rate from two years prior, and one-fifth of all earnings above or below the valuation interest rate from three years prior.
+Factor Increase in Factor Results in Investment Earnings Rate Annual Rate of Salary Increase Rates of Retirement Rates of Termination Rates of Disability Rates of Mortality Decrease in Cost Increase in Cost Increase in Cost Decrease in Cost Increase in Cost Decrease in Cost ACTUARIAL COST METHOD: The Aggregate Actuarial Cost Method with allocation based on earnings.
+VALUATION INTEREST RATE: 6.75% (Net of Investment Expense) ACTUARIAL ASSET VALUES: Assets are valued at market value adjusted to defer four-fifths of all earnings above or below the valuation interest rate in the valuation year, three-fifths of all earnings above or below the valuation interest rate in the prior year, two-fifths of all earnings above or below the valuation interest rate from two years prior, and one-fifth of all earnings above or below the valuation interest rate from three years prior.
 The resulting smoothed values are subject to a corridor of 85% to 115% of the market value of assets.
 If the smoothed value falls outside the corridor, the actuarial value is set equal to the average of the corridor limit and the smoothed value.

-ANNUAL SALARY INCREASE RATE: 6.0 % (2.50% inflation / 3.50% merit)

-ACTIVE MEMBER MORTALITY: RP 2000 Employee Table set back 4 years for males and set back 3 years for females year and projected to 2030 using Scale AA for males and projected to 2030 using Scale AA for females.
+ANNUAL SALARY INCREASE RATE: 6.0 % (2.50% inflation / 3.50% merit) ACTIVE MEMBER MORTALITY: RP 2000 Employee Table set back 4 years for males and set back 3 years for females ANNUITANT AND BENEFICIARY MORTALITY: RP 2000 Healthy Annuitant Table set forward 1 year and projected to 2030 using Scale AA for males and projected to 2030 using Scale AA for females.